HaniHojabr/SmartCamKv260/README.md

 `sudo smartcam --usb 0 -W 1920 -H 1080 -r 30 --target dp`

+Or, if you want to record the output to a file, use the following command:

+`smartcam --usb 1 -W 1920 -H 1080 -r 30 --target file`

+here can be found a sample recorded file in h.264 format.

 Note: The argument 0 for “--usb” depends on which media node the USB webcam was detected by running Linux on Vision AI Starter Kit.
 In this case, it was /dev/media0, so we used “--usb 0.